 Invasive plants appear to be not as prevalent as in some other communities in New Hampshire, especially those towns associated with more developed and disturbed areas.
 The most abundant and widespread invasive plant is Japanese knotweed.
 This species can be found along sections of Bog Brook/Alexandria Bog, Smith River, and the lower section of Patten Brook where it meets Alexandria Bog.
 The latter location represents the largest patch of knotweed and can be easily observed along either side of Bog Road at the point where it crosses Patten Brook.
-Another smaller site was noted on the town-owned lot on Bog Road.
+Another smaller site was noted on a town-owned site on Bog Road.
 Autumn olive was also noted in this location.
 One purple loosestrife plant was noted along Bog Road at the crossing of Bog Brook adjacent to the powerline right-of-way.
 Japanese knotweed was also observed along Walker Road where it crosses a small brook that leads to Smith River.
 With its proximity to the Smith River and the overall general ecology of Japanese knotweed, it is most likely that this species, as well as additional invasive plants, may be found in other areas along the banks and floodplains of the Smith River and other streams.

 Japanese knotweed and buckthorn were noted within the powerline right-of-way.
 It is likely that other invasive species also exists along the right-of-way.
-Invasive species were not observed within the upland forests of the Patten Brook watershed.
-This assessment does not represent a comprehensive survey of invasive plants in Alexandria.
-However, it does represent an assessment of a small portion of the Patten Brook watershed and Alexandria Bog area.
+Invasive species were not observed within the upland forests of Alexandria.
+However, this assessment does not represent a comprehensive survey of invasive plants in Alexandria.